 Sometimes mistakes happen.
 If someone is sitting at a desk you booked, approach the situation with kindness.
 Use your booking app to find an alternative or politely clarify the reservation.

 Every hot desking implementation faces predictable obstacles.
-Here's how to solve them.
+Here's how to solve them with data and the right infrastructure.

 Finding your team